Animesh606/Task-Book/README.md

-# To Do List - React App
+# Task Book - React App

 ## Description

-"To Do List" is a simple and intuitive web application built using React.
+"Task Book" is a simple and intuitive web application built using React.
 It allows users to create, manage, and organize their tasks in a digital notebook-like interface.
 With this app, users can add new tasks, and delete tasks they no longer need.

 ## Features